All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • the seed germinates slowly (about 2-6 weeks)

-• in apartment conditions, the plant can grow and bloom
+• in indoor conditions, the plant can grow and bloom

-• fruits appear rarely, to bear fruit, you need pollinating insects or manual pollination
+• fruits appear rarely, for fruiting you need pollinators or manual pollination

 • in open ground in our climate, the plant does not survive the winter.

-So, growing passion fruit as a decorative plant is quite realistic, but for the sake of a harvest, a greenhouse and patience are needed.
+So, growing passion fruit as a decorative plant is quite feasible, but for the sake of a harvest, a greenhouse and patience are needed.

-So, we can summarize that granadilla is not only a sweet and aromatic tropical relative of the passion fruit.
-It is a fruit with an interesting history and a symbolic name, a wonderful ingredient for desserts and drinks, and a plant that can be grown at home, although rather "for the soul."
-It is the perfect example of how one exotic fruit from a gift box can turn into a separate gastronomic story.
+Thus, we can summarize that granadilla is not only a sweet and aromatic tropical relative of the passion fruit.
+It is a fruit with an interesting history and symbolic name, a wonderful ingredient for desserts and drinks, and a plant that can be grown at home, although rather "for the soul."
+It is a perfect example of how one exotic fruit from a gift box can turn into a separate gastronomic story.

 20251228_144957.jpg